gabrielafilippelli/Wine_Quality_Analysis/README.md

 # Columns Description

-Fixed Acidity : Amount of Tartaric Acid in wine, measured in g/dm3 Volatile Acidity : Amount of Acetic Acid in wine, measured in g/dm3 Citric Acid : Amount of citric acid in wine in g/dm3.
-Contributes to crispness of wine.
+Fixed Acidity : Amount of Tartaric Acid in wine, measured in g/dm3

+Volatile Acidity : Amount of Acetic Acid in wine, measured in g/dm3

+Citric Acid : Amount of citric acid in wine in g/dm3.
+Contributes to crispness of wine

 Residual Sugar : amonunt of sugar left in wine after fermentation.
-Measured in in g/dm3 Chlorides : amount of Sodium Cholride (salt) in wine.
-Measured in g/dm3 Free Sulfur Dioxide : Amount of SO2 in free form.
-Measured in mg/dm3 Total Sulfur Dioxide : Total Amount of SO2.
+Measured in in g/dm3

+Chlorides : amount of Sodium Cholride (salt) in wine.
+Measured in g/dm3

+Free Sulfur Dioxide : Amount of SO2 in free form.
+Measured in mg/dm3

+Total Sulfur Dioxide : Total Amount of SO2.
 Too much SO2 can lead to a pungent smell.
-SO2 acts as antioxidant and antimicrobial agent.
+SO2 acts as antioxidant and antimicrobial agent

-Density : Density of Wine in g/dm3 pH : pH of Wine on a scale of 0-14 .
-0 means highly Acidic, while 14 means highly basic.
+Density : Density of Wine in g/dm3

+pH : pH of Wine on a scale of 0-14 .
+0 means highly Acidic, while 14 means highly basic

-Sulphates : Amount of Potassium Sulphate in wine, measured in g/dm3.Contributes to the formation of SO2.
+Sulphates : Amount of Potassium Sulphate in wine, measured in g/dm3.Contributes to the formation of SO2

-Alcohol : alcohol content in wine (in terms of % volume) Quality : Wine Quality graded on a scale of 1 - 10 (Higher is better)
+Alcohol : alcohol content in wine (in terms of % volume)

+Quality : Wine Quality graded on a scale of 1 - 10 (Higher is better)